 It consists of a single point cutting tool is mounting on a bar.
 The adjustment of the fil cutter may be made by a micrometre dial.

-Double cutters are wide to a great in production boring as the machining time is reducing to a great extent compared to that of a single point fly cutter.
+Double cutters are wide to a great in production boring as the machining time is reduced to a great extent compared to that of a single-point fly cutter.

 The facing head is mounting on the end of the spindle.
-It comprises a flange provides with a diameter slide-way on which the tool carrying a bracket may be adjusted.
+It comprises a flange provided with a diameter slide-way on which the tool carrying a bracket may be adjusted.

 Download Pdf of this article